The goal of this article is to share what I wish someone told me when I was starting out. Therefore, my

 about finishing.
 There are

 from experts on finishing which will expand on your

 technical understanding of how finishes work and can be applied.
 You will find a few of those resources

 listed at the end of the article.

 Click on any image to see a larger version.

 A regular discussion among my turning students is; what type of finish should they use?
-The finishing
+The

-options for turners are almost unlimited, which makes it a difficult topic to cover in a brief article.
+for turners are almost unlimited, which makes it a difficult topic to cover in a brief article.
 Therefore, I will cover this topic from a different perspective.